 with capital city of Shabwa or Sabteca, was a highly developed ancient civilisation from the

-5th cent BC, to the 1st cent AD.
+5th century BC, to the 1st century AD.
 Hadramaut is a direct transposition into Arabic of the name

 Hazarmaveth, which means Town of Death.